bobbleoxs/shantax/content/posts/a-peek-at-the-giants-an-analysis-of-the-top-multinational-enterprises.md

 +++
 date = 2019-10-17T09:00:00Z
 slug = "peeking-into-the-giants"
-title = "Peeking into the Giants: Analysing the ADIMA Database"
+title = "Peeking into the Giants: Analysing the ADIMA Database (🗞published)"

 +++
 _This blog was first published on medium.com and Analytics Vidhya News Bytes_